-- Improve lighting and reconstruct existing mainlane median barrier between Ayers Street and Nile Road to enhance safety.
+- Improve lighting and reconstruct existing mainlane median barrier between Ayers Street and Nile Drive to enhance safety.

-- Construct new sidewalks between Ayers Street and Nile Road to improve safety and access for pedestrians and bicyclists.
+- Construct new sidewalks between Ayers Street and Nile Drive to improve safety and access for pedestrians and bicyclists.

 - Improve traffic signal timing and connectivity along the eastbound frontage road to increase mobility.